 Then find the shell\open\command

-entry to see where UnrealVersionSelector.exe
+entry to see the location of UnrealVersionSelector.exe

 1 | "C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64\UnrealVersionSelector.exe" /editor "%1" |

-Next, open C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64
+Then go to C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64

 and set UnrealVersionSelector.exe

-to run with administrator privileges (right-click - properties - compatibility - run this program as an administrator).
+to run with administrator privileges (right-click - Properties - Compatibility - Run this program as an administrator).

 GamePlay